New Model Reveals What Goes On When A Massive Black Hole Gobbles Up A Star

 In a study published this week in Astrophysical Journal Letters, his team reveals that, when a massive black hole starts gobbling up a star, the stellar material is too vast to get sucked in all at once.
 Therefore, the black hole becomes “overfed” with stellar gas and debris, which amasses into an accretion disk around it.

-The disk then gets heated up during the tidal disruption event, which causes the munching black hole to shoot out an incredible amount of radiation, as well as relativistic jets — beams of ionized particles travelling close to the speed of light.
+The disk then gets heated up during the tidal disruption event, which causes the munching black hole to shoot out an incredible amount of radiation, as well as relativistic jets — beams of ionized particles traveling close to the speed of light.

 But whether the black hole is seen spewing out X-rays or visible and UV light depends solely on the angle from which we look at it.